vvhistler/BatchService/README.md

 # Batch Service

-This is simple service which allow to make batch request to an existing API.
-Application is on Express.js sever and have one endpoint to use (POST '/batch').
+This is simple service which allows to make batch request to an existing API.
+Application is based on Express.js sever and has one endpoint to use (POST '/batch').
 Batch system has simple retry mechanism.
-In case when server is unavailable it retry just one more time.
+In case when server is unavailable it retries just one more time.

 ## Getting Started